openstack/project-team-guide/doc/source/repository.rst

 repository.
 Note that if the project was recently active, this may have implications for automatic detection of ATCs.

+This patch will not pass the zuul until repo content is removed in Steps 3-5.
+Once repo content removal patch is merged, 'recheck' the governance patch to trigger the test again.

 Step 2: Stop requirements syncing (if set up)
 ---------------------------------------------